“She calmed me down and was so kind. She gave me some information and resources that I needed. I felt so much better after calling.”

 COPES (Community Outreach Psychiatric Emergency Services), a free and confidential 24/7 telephone crisis line and mobile crisis service, provides emotional support children and adults in suicidal crisis or emotional distress.
 We can also work with family members, friends, schools, law enforcement and other professionals to ensure safe resolutions and intervention plans are put in place.

 CRISIS LINE –If you or someone you know is in crisis, it is easy to reach out for help.
-Please call COPES at 918.744.4800.
+Call COPES at 918.744.4800.
 A trained mental health professional is there 24/7 to provide crisis support.
-We are a local provider for the National Suicide Prevention Lifeline.
+You can also call or text 988.

 With help comes hope.
 We are a phone call away to help with a number of mental health crises: